djpri/spooky-surprise/notes/glossary.md

 - Alderthorn: Region where the Veil thins each year; home of Alderthornians.
 - Alderthornians: People of Alderthorn.
 - Brichan: Vowed lightbearer who cleanses, binds, or devours spirits at personal cost.
-- The Veil: Living boundary between worlds; thins at Year’s End.
+- The Veil: Living boundary between worlds; thins at Year's End.
-- Year’s End: October 31; end of harvest; the Hunt begins.
+- Year's End: October 31; end of harvest; the Hunt begins.
 - The Hunt: Period during which entities cross into Alderthorn; the Brichan acts.
 - Pyres: Communal fires used to ward, cleanse, or burn offerings.
 - Mirrors (Mirror‑Candles): Wards that lure deceptions into reflection where they can be struck.
 - Lenses: Three‑ring focus device used by the Brichan.
   - Nèamh: White/Gold; judgement, cleansing.
   - Muir: Light Blue; reflection, revelation.
-  - Talamh: Black/Violet; binding, devouring, renewal.
+  - Talamh: Black/Violet; binding, devouring, renewal; required to navigate Rootdeep.
 - Geis: Binding oath or destiny; the Brichan bears one.
 - Anchor: An object/place a spirit clings to when crossing.
 - Veil‑Touched: Corrupted villagers; candlelight burns in hollow eyes.